Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/final/programming report/Lucy.md

 ### Inductor Overheating

-One of the first challenges I faced during the project was trying to prevent the board from overheatig.
-When the battery was initially connected to the bigger boards, the electronics became too hot to touch almost instantaneously and we concluded that this was not good for the long term use of the board and could be a potential fire hazard.
+One of the first challenges I faced during the project was trying to prevent the board from overheating.
+When the battery was initially connected to the bigger boards, the electronics became too hot to touch almost instantaneously and we concluded that this was not good for the long term use of the board because it could be a potential fire hazard.
 I suspected that the inductor was being overloaded with current, so I changed the overvoltage parameters in Noam's original board to account for this.

 I struggled to find a value online for the maximum value of the inductor so decided to experimentally determine a safe ADC maximum voltage parameter.
 In Noam's code, the overvoltage and target voltage parameters are defined as raw ADC values, which correspond to voltages.
 By reducing the target ADC value from 300 to 250, and reducing the max parameter from 350 to 300, the circuit no longer overheated and it was then safe to leave the battery in the board for a prolonged period of time.
 Following Noam's advice, I measured the output voltage of the USB and was getting an average value of around 4.2V, which is lower than the 5V maximum, so this is a functioning solution.